Summer McIntosh

 Summer Ann McIntosh (born August 18, 2006) is a Canadian competitive swimmer.
 She is a three-time Olympic champion, eight-time World Aquatics champion, and two-time Commonwealth Games gold medallist.
-Noted for her strength in medley, freestyle and butterfly events, she is the world record holder in the 200 and 400 metre individual medley and 400 metre freestyle, and also holds the Olympic and textile records in the 200 metre butterfly event.
+Noted for her strength in medley, freestyle and butterfly events, she is the world record holder in the 200 meter butterfly, 200 and 400 meter individual medley and 400 meter freestyle.
 In the short course pool, she is a four-time World Swimming Championships gold medallist and holds world records in the 400 metre freestyle, 200 metre butterfly, and 400 metre individual medley events.

-McIntosh first drew recognition when, at age 14, she was the youngest member of the Canadian team for the 2020 Summer Olympics, where she achieved a fourth-place finish in the 400 metre freestyle.
+McIntosh first drew international recognition when, at age 14, she was the youngest member of the Canadian team for the 2020 Summer Olympics, where she achieved a fourth-place finish in the 400 meter freestyle.
 The following year she became the youngest World Aquatics champion in swimming in over a decade, and the first Canadian to win two gold medals at a single World Championships, for which she was dubbed a "teen swimming sensation."

-In March and April 2023, in the span of five days, she set her first and second world records, in the 400 metre freestyle and 400 individual medley events, at the Canadian national trials.
+In March and April 2023, in the span of five days, McIntosh set her first and second world records, in the 400 meter freestyle and 400 individual medley events, at the Canadian national trials.
 McIntosh's performance at the 2024 Summer Olympics, in which she won four individual medals (three gold and one silver), further increased her fame, with Time dubbing it the "Summer of Summer".

+Accolades bestowed upon McIntosh include the Northern Star Award as the top Canadian athlete of 2024, three consecutive Bobbie Rosenfeld Awards as The Canadian Press' choice for Canadian female athlete of the year (2023–2025), and two World Aquatics Female Swimmer of the Year honours (2024–2025).

 Early life

-McIntosh is the daughter of Greg McIntosh and former Canadian Olympic team swimmer Jill Horstead.
-Her older sister Brooke is a competitive pair skater.
+McIntosh is the daughter of Greg McIntosh and former Canadian Olympic swimmer Jill Horstead.
+She and her older sister, Brooke McIntosh, both competed in swimming and figure skating in their early childhood.
+Brooke went on to become a competitive pair skater, while McIntosh dropped figure skating in favour of swimming.

-McIntosh currently studies and trains in Sarasota, Florida.

 Career

-McIntosh has broken over 50 age group national swimming records.
-In May 2021, McIntosh swam a 4:05.13 in the 400 metre freestyle, the fastest time ever by a 14-year-old swimmer worldwide.
+In her time as a junior swimmer, McIntosh broke over 50 Canadian national Age Group Records.
+In May 2021, McIntosh swam a 4:05.13 in the 400 meter freestyle, the fastest time ever recorded worldwide by a 14-year-old female swimmer.

 2021 season

-As part of the 2021 Canadian Olympic swimming trials in Toronto, McIntosh won the 200 metre freestyle event over training partner Penny Oleksiak, with a personal best time of 1:56.19, which also marked the fastest time ever by a 14-year-old swimmer worldwide.
+As part of the 2021 Canadian Olympic swimming trials in Toronto, McIntosh won the 200 meter freestyle event over training partner Penny Oleksiak, with a personal best time of 1:56.19, which also marked the fastest time ever by a 14-year-old swimmer worldwide.
 This qualified her for the 2020 Summer Olympics in Tokyo.
-McIntosh followed this up with a win in the 800 metre freestyle event, in another personal best time of 8:29.49.
+McIntosh followed this up with a win in the 800 meter freestyle event, in another personal best time of 8:29.49.
 She was the youngest person named to the Canadian Olympic team.